About This Project

 I am pursuing a MSc in Sustainable Resource Management at TU Munich (TUM) and a Certificate of Environmental Studies at Ludwig-Maximilians-University Munich (LMU).
-I focus on agricultural and forestry land-use systems with special attention to socioecological factors.
+I focus on agricultural and forestry land-use systems with focus on socioecological factors.
 Alongside my studies, I work as a laboratory assistant at the German state research center for agriculture (LfL).

 In 2011, I completed a BSc in mathematics and moved to Egypt, where I came into contact with community gardening.
-My collaborating persuaded me to view agriculture as a tool to identify common space between individuals and across cultural landscapes.
+My collaboration persuaded me to view agriculture as a means for finding common space between individuals and across cultural landscapes.
 In 2012, I began a vocational farming program at a 'living-community' in Germany.
 I finished my apprenticeship in 2015, specializing in dairy, cattle breeding, cereals and potato production.

 Both my research and personal endeavors are motivated by the potential I see in agriculture to bring people together.
-I believe this same potential can help us to rediscover our shared destiny with the natural environment.
-My long-term aim is to facilitate integrations of social and ecological components into smallholder farming systems.
+My long-term aim is to facilitate the adoption of social and ecological components into smallholder farming systems.

 (1) Research Accountability, Accessibility and Transparency

 Reports including research materials, methods and results will be openly shared upon request.
 In doing so, the identities, locations, and sensitive information of farms, their members and others involved are kept confidential.

 (2) About the Research Topic